leave3644/llamaindex-starter-agent/README.md

    You should see output like:
    ```
-   Welcome to LlamaIndex Memory Agent!
+   Welcome to LlamaIndex Starter Agent!
    ================================================

    Loading documents from documents/...